Amy Carlson (religious leader): Mother God and beliefs

-Carlson claimed she had been incarnated 534 times, with her past lives including those of (in rows from left to right) Pele, Mother Earth, Gaia, Cleopatra, Jesus, Joan of Arc, Harriet Tubman, Helena Blavatsky, and Marilyn Monroe, and that Elvis Presley (bottom right) was her son.
+Carlson claimed she had been incarnated 534 times, with her past lives including those of (in rows from left to right) Pele, Mother Earth, Gaia, Cleopatra, Jesus Christ, Joan of Arc, Harriet Tubman, Helena Blavatsky, and Marilyn Monroe, and that Elvis Presley (bottom right) was her son.

 Carlson's teachings revolved around the idea that she was the 534th incarnation of Mother God, a deity who was destined to lead exactly 144,000 believers out of the superficial reality of the "3-D world" and into a fifth-dimensional plane of higher existence.
-She claimed to have been Mother Earth, Gaia, Cleopatra, Jesus Christ, Joan of Arc, Harriet Tubman, Helena Blavatsky, and Marilyn Monroe; she claimed to have full memory of her past lives, including the crucifixion of Jesus.
+She claimed to have been Mother Earth, Gaia, White Buffalo Calf Woman, Cleopatra, Jesus Christ, Joan of Arc, Pocahontas, Harriet Tubman, Helena Blavatsky, and Marilyn Monroe; she claimed to have full memory of her past lives, including the crucifixion of Jesus.
 She also said she could "produce miracles, kind of like Jesus".
 She also claimed to be the mother of Elvis Presley.

 To accomplish her goals, she needed to regularly commune with "The Galactics", an "etheric team" of spiritual ambassadors that she said was largely made up of deceased celebrities including Robin Williams, Patrick Swayze, John Lennon (identified with Ashtar), Whitney Houston, Prince, Steve Irwin, Carrie Fisher, Rodney Dangerfield, Tupac Shakur, Chris Farley, David Bowie, Gene Wilder, and Michael Jackson, as well as the living Donald Trump and Carol Burnett.
 She also claimed to receive help from the Count of St. Germain.

 She claimed that she lived in Lemuria and Trump was her father.
 A special, obscure technology was stolen, causing an explosion that sank Atlantis.
 "Mother God" was able to save the technology, but was not able to fully ascend to the fifth dimension because humanity was not ready, so she continued returning to Earth in human form.

 The group's former website said that Carlson was a spiritual surgeon who would work "multidimensionally" to operate on people's bodies and cure various physical ailments.
 She said she had cured cancer, Lyme disease, addiction, and suicidal thoughts, as well as removed brain tumors, and helped cases of autism.